anujraghuvanshi/JS-Essentials/polyfills/string/list.md

-Here's all functions of string for which Polyfills are written
+Here's all functions of string for which Polyfills will be written

 1. String.prototype.at()
 2. String.prototype.charAt()